mozilla/data-docs/datasets/streaming/error_aggregates/reference.md

 ### Data sources

-The aggregates in this data source are derived from main and crash [pings](../../pings.md).
+The aggregates in this data source are derived from main, crash and core [pings](../../pings.md):
-Crash pings are only used to count/gather main crash events, all other errors (including all other crashes) are gathered from main pings.
+* crash pings are used to count/gather main and content crash events, all other errors from desktop clients (including all other crashes) are gathered from main pings
+* core pings are used to count usage hours, first subsession and unique client counts.

 ## Scheduling